-Zilog Product Overview
+Zilog® Product Overview

-This section contains brief overviews of the Zilog products used in this Application Note, which includes the award-winning eZ80AcclaimPlus!TM MCU and the full-feature ZTP software suite.
+This section provides a brief overview of Zilog products used in this application note, which includes the eZ80Acclaim $Plus!^{TM}$ microcontrollers and the full-feature ZTP software suite.

-eZ80AcclaimPlus![TM] MCU Family Overview
+eZ80AcclaimPlus!
+MCU Family Overview

 The eZ80AcclaimPlus! family of microcontrollers includes Flash and non-Flash products.
 The Flashbased eZ80AcclaimPlus!
-MCU device number eZ80F91, and eZ80Acclaim![®] device eZ80F92 and eZ80F93, are an exceptional value for designing high performance embedded applications.
+MCUs, device numbers eZ80F91, eZ80F92, and eZ80F93, are an exceptional value for customers designing high performance embedded applications.
 With speeds up to 50 MHz and an on-chip Ethernet MAC (eZ80F91 only), you have the performance necessary to execute complex applications supporting networking functions quickly and efficiently.
 Combining on-chip Flash and SRAM, eZ80AcclaimPlus! devices provide the memory required to implement communication protocol stacks and achieve flexibility when performing in-system updates of application firmware.

-Zilog also offers two eZ80[®] devices without Flash memory: the eZ80L92 and eZ80190 microprocessors.
+Zilog also offers two eZ80® devices without Flash memory: eZ80L92 and eZ80190 microprocessors.